 So if you’d like to start saving for college, how do you know which type of account to use?

-Here’s a detailed breakdown of the four major types of college savings accounts so that you can figure out which one is right for your specific goals.
+Here’s a detailed breakdown of the five major types of college savings accounts so that you can figure out which one is right for your specific goals.